MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 1. Assign an insider risk policy to Adaptive Protection
 1. Configure adaptive protection settings for your DLP policy
-1. (Optional) Configure Conditional Access with Adaptive Protection
+1. Configure Conditional Access with Adaptive Protection
 1. Enable Adaptive Protection

 ## Task 1 – Assign an insider risk policy to Adaptive Protection